nkp-google/compressor-head-android/README.md

 **Step 5: Ensuring code quality**

 Once a PR has been created, check if it can be merged without any issues or conflicts.
 If there are any issues, repeat from **Step 2** and try to resolve them.
 Wait for a reviewer to cross check your changes, and then merge your changes.
+Also wait for Codacy Reviewer to review the changes made by your commits and in case of any error fix them first.

 * Additional Reference regarding clone, fork and editing a repository [**here**](https://egghead.io/lessons/javascript-how-to-fork-and-clone-a-github-repository).